MobilityDB/MobilityDataScienceBook/chapter5/README.md

 ### Chapter 5: Querying Mobility Databases

-This is the companion website of the book that will be published by Springer.
+This is the companion website of the book published by Springer.
 It contains the datasets used in the book alongside with the scripts allowing you to input these datasets in PostgreSQL and reproduce the examples and exercises in the book.